Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Scenario-based Charge Scheduling Problem

 \section{Scenario-based Charge Scheduling Problem}

 This section presents an LP model for the scenario-based CSP with dynamic ToU electricity prices, temperature-based energy consumption, and renewable energy production at charging locations.
-For each scenario, we divide the time horizon of operations within a day into one-minute time steps.
+We note that the EVSP and CSP are solved sequentially; while the initial bus schedules and charging locations are generated using a heuristic, they do not prescribe a specific charging behavior.
+Instead, the CSP optimally determines charging decisions given these inputs, retaining flexibility in charging profiles and timing within the feasible schedule.
+For each scenario, we divide a day into one-minute time steps.
+Charging decisions are modeled at this discrete time-slot resolution, which may allow non-continuous charging within a charging opportunity.
+The same modeling approach is adopted for BESS charging and discharging, where power levels can vary across consecutive time steps.
+Enforcing continuous charging can be sub-optimal and would require additional constraints that would affect tractability.
 A charging opportunity can encompass multiple time steps in which the bus can be charged from the grid, BESS, or both, and the energy drawn from either source is considered a decision variable.
 We also decide the energy transferred from the grid to the BESS at every time step.
 The scenario-based LP formulation is presented in Section \ref{sec:formulation}, and the Benders' decomposition approach is outlined in Section \ref{sec:benders}.
 We make the following assumptions in the CSP, some of which can be trivially relaxed.
 We also discuss how we obtain estimates for the generated solar energy and the trip energy consumption values under different scenarios.

+\textbf{Assumptions:} \begin{itemize} \item The CSP is optimized by the bus agency, which bears the initial investment cost for the contracted station power capacity, solar panels, BESS, and associated inventory. \item We assume that the agency already owns the EB fleet and hence fleet size is predetermined; therefore, bus acquisition costs are not included in the model. \item Availability of a sufficient number of chargers is assumed at the charging locations, i.e., we do not explicitly model charger assignment.
+Instead, we focus on estimating the aggregate power needs at a charging location.
+Such locations are assumed to be equipped with smart charging technology, which allows split charging \citep{sadeghian2022comprehensive, maia2024ev}. \end{itemize}